prasanaworld/puppeteer-screen-recorder/README.md

 ### 5. Supports multiple video format and stream

 Supports multiple video format like AVI, MP4, MOV and WEBM.
-Enable support for custom writable or duplex stream for custom process.
+Enable support for writable or duplex stream for process the output streaming .

 ## Getting Started